Mohanraj36/Requirement-Management-System/README.md

 # Requirement-Management-System
 A comprehensive full-stack web application designed to streamline the management of academic requirements.
-Built with Spring Boot with role-based access control for students, administrators and React, it provides an intuitive interface for students to track their progress and for administrators to manage institutional requirements.
+Built with Spring Boot 4x with role-based access control for students, administrators and frontend React 18v, it provides an intuitive interface for students to track their progress and for administrators to manage institutional requirements.

 ## Features